jasoncui/jasoncui.github.io/_posts/2016-01-08-my-hope-for-DC-tech.md

 Through my various work experiences and time networking with entrepreneurs, VCs, and angel investors through DCXP, I've left with mixed feelings.
 On one hand, I feel a deep sense of **pride and belonging**.
 It's inspiring to see life-changing innovation and wildly successful companies just steps away from where I grew up.
 And for that I am extremely grateful.

 On the other hand, I see a lot of room for improvement.
-I think the DC, Maryland, and Virginia (DMV) has a lot to offer and is poised to really develop rapidly in the coming years.
+I think the DC, Maryland, and Virginia (DMV) area has a lot to offer and is poised to really develop rapidly in the coming years.
 In the years to follow, I want to see more talented individuals set-up shop in the area and to build great companies, create new jobs, and foster a stronger tech community in what is already a very substantial one.

 Based on my experience, here are a few things I believe would help the area further progress in 2016.